freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/write-reusable-javascript-with-functions.english.md

 <blockquote>function functionName() {<br>&nbsp;&nbsp;console.log("Hello World");<br>}</blockquote>
 You can call or <dfn>invoke</dfn> this function by using its name followed by parentheses, like this:
 <code>functionName();</code>
-Each time the function is called it will print out the message <code>"Hello World"</code> on the dev console.
 All of the code between the curly braces will be executed every time the function is called.
+That would mean each time the function is called it will print out the message <code>"Hello World"</code> on the dev console.
 </section>

 ## Instructions